openhab/website/blog/2022-06-26-openhab-3-2-release.md

 Finally our [user interfaces](https://github.com/openhab/openhab-webui) had a flurry of activity with 9687 new lines of code and 88 pull requests, including 41 enhancements and 15 bug fixes to the new Main UI.

-Our [community](https://community.openhab.org/) has been growing as well over the last 6 months with an additional 1400 new users signed up, and with over 800 of these users posting for the first time.
-Additionally our forums saw over 135,000 user visits and over 26,000 overall user posts.
+Our [community](https://community.openhab.org/) has been growing as well over the last 6 months with an additional 1400 new users signed up with over 800 of these users posting for the first time.
+Additionally our forums saw over 135,000 user visits and over 26,000 user posts.
 Impressive numbers indeed.

-You can find the full list of new add-ons, enhancements and fixes in our [**official release notes**](https://github.com/openhab/openhab-distro/releases/tag/3.3.0)**.**

 # Highlights